dilaraerbenzer/dilaraerbenzer/README.md

-I'm Dilara, a sophomore Computer Engineering student at Bilkent University with a passion for computer hardware and Java/C++.
+I'm Dilara, a junior Computer Engineering student at Bilkent University with a passion for computer hardware and game development.

-### 👋 About Me
+## About Me

-- 🎓 Studying Computer Engineering at Bilkent University (3/4)
+- Studying Computer Engineering at Bilkent University (3/4)
-- ☕ Java Enthusiast
-- © C++ Connoisseur (in the making)

-### 💻 Future Java Projects (for now, just plans)

-- [**ChemicalEquationBalancer**](https://github.com/dilaraerbenzer/ChemicalEquationBalancer): A handy Java tool for balancing chemical equations.
-Say goodbye to those tedious manual calculations!
+- Proficiency in Java, C++, C#, Python, SystemVerilog, MIPS Assembly
+- Multiple games developed (individual/teamwork)

 ## Let's Connect